spark-mv/cdn/troubleshooting.md

 ## hola skip
 ### Possible causes
 1. HolaCDN client cannot find sources for the given video URL, because no video sources are defined on the HolaCDN control panel.
 It is therefore skipped (played without HolaCDN).
+2. Malformed video URL: video URL passed on to the player must include the full domain name (e.g. 'example.com/video.mp4', and NOT '/video.mp4')

 ### Solutions
 1. Define one or more video sources for the video.
 Note that the matching is done for the full domain.